 As well as inside in the classroom, we really value the outdoors and learning through exploring our environment.
 We are very lucky where we are situated and have idyllic rural surroundings which means that every opportunity to explore the outdoors is utilised.
 Whether it is in the woods, Forest School, outdoor classroom, walk on the Bromyard Downs or in our own Early Years outdoor area where children can enjoy a range of activities including sand and water play, ride ons and mud kitchen.
 We really do make the most of this; we believe there is no such thing as bad weather, just inappropriate clothing.

-This term our topic is 'Let's Celebrate'
+This term our topic is 'Down on the Farm'

 What phonics looks like in Reception: Phonics plays an integral part in our reading and writing in Reception.
 We learn new sounds on a weekly basis and we provide lots of opportunities for children to practice through multisensory experiences to really embed the sounds.
 After learning some sounds, we start blending the words together with help from our friend FRED the Frog and to help us to read the words.

 The children are also introduced to Red Tricky Words in Reception which are words the children use that cannot be sounded out.
 We have Cosy book areas both inside and outdoors that children share books with each other and teddies.